 Wheatbelt Development Commission Board Nominations

 The role of the Commission is to coordinate and promote economic development in the region.
 The Commission’s strategic intent is to ensure the Wheatbelt is valued as a key contributor to the State’s prosperity.
-The Commission partners, plans, facilitate and promote development that results in the Wheatbelt being a place of choice to live, work and invest.
+The Commission partners, plans, facilitate and promotes development that results in the Wheatbelt being a place of choice to live, work and invest.
 The Commission facilitates the effective implementation of a range of Royalties for Regions programs within the Wheatbelt.

 The Minister for Regional Development will make the appointments to the Board.

 People may nominate themselves or others; organisations may also nominate individuals.
-Prospective nominees should possess interest and knowledge relevant to the regional communities and live within the region.
+Prospective nominees should possess interest and knowledge relevant to regional communities and live within the region.
 Relevant fields of involvement include business and industry; education; employment and training; health; tourism, recreation and marketing.

 Terms of appointment will range up to three years.